 Nephrotic syndrome is a set of symptoms.
 These are the most common:

-- Swelling and pain related to blood clots as the blood becomes thickened
+Swelling and pain linked to blood clots as the blood becomes thickened

-- Urine that appears foamy from protein loss from the body into voided urine
+Urine that looks foamy, caused by protein loss from the body into the urine

 How is nephrotic syndrome diagnosed?

-Your healthcare provider will review medical history and do a physical exam.
+Your healthcare provider will review your health history and do a physical exam.
 Other

 What is the treatment for nephrotic syndrome?

 Your healthcare provider will try to find the underlying cause.
-He or she will also
+They will also try

 Medicines can include:

-- Corticosteroids.
-These may be prescribed to reduce swelling and inflammation within the glomerulus.
+Corticosteroids.
+These may be prescribed to reduce swelling and inflammation within the glomeruli.

 They also help prevent your immune system from attacking healthy tissue.

-- Immune system modifying medicines.
-These medicines are used to keep your immune system from attacking the glomerulus.
+Immune system modifying medicines.
+These medicines are used to keep your immune system from attacking the glomeruli.

 Diet.
 A special diet can help delay the need for dialysis and to get rid of extra fluid

 disease (ESRD).
 This requires short-term or long-term dialysis.
-Blood clots and infection
+Other complications

 Can nephrotic syndrome be prevented?